pashaAbri/mt-rag-benchmark/knowledgebase/retrieval/mmr_clustering_rewrite_analysis.md

     * **Elser:** Performance peaks at `k10` and degrades with higher `k`, suggesting too much diversity hurts this learned sparse retriever.

+##  Other Experiments
+- Adjust the Diversity Parameter (Lambda)
+  - Current Issue: The scripts default to --lambda-param 0.7 (70% relevance, 30% diversity).
+  - Experiment: Run a sweep of lambda values (e.g., 0.3, 0.5, 0.85, 0.9).
+  Hypothesis: For query rewriting, "relevance" to the current query is often more important than "diversity" of history.
+A higher lambda (e.g., 0.85 or 0.9) might prevent the inclusion of irrelevant historical tangents that distract the LLM.
+- "Context Summary" vs. "Query Rewrite"
+  - Current Issue: The current approach tries to rewrite the query into a standalone question.
+  Experiment: Instead of rewriting the query, use the LLM to summarize the selected sentences into a "Context Block" and append it to the original query.
+  - Format: Context: [Summary of selected history] \n Question: [Original User Query] Why?
+Rewriting can sometimes hallucinate or alter the user's intent.
+Providing context alongside the original query allows the retrieval model (especially dense ones) to match both the specific question and the context terms.